Parrotfish in paradise

 Extraordinary Metamorphosis

-Parrotfish have several remarkable characteristics, apart from their dominating feature of their teeth.
-One of the most fascinating aspects is their appearance as they metamorphosis from one colouring to another throughout their lifespan (known as polychromatism).
+Apart from their dominating feature of their teeth, one of the most fascinating aspects is their appearance as they metamorphosis from one colouring to another throughout their lifespan (known as polychromatism).
 This makes them extremely difficult to identify as occasionally the same species has been identified several times as it progresses through each phase of its lifespan.
 Most species tend to be dull reds, greys or browns when in the initial phase.
 When Parrotfish enter their terminal phase, they change to the more striking colours that most of us recognise; vivid patterns of pinks and yellows on vibrant blue and green backgrounds.

 Spotted Parrotfish